Samkth123/KTH-md/Growth/Session 4/Navigating path to a smarter growth.md

 By defining the growth corridor, companies have an important benchmark for what they realistically can accomplish.

 As events unfold, a company's growth rate does not necessarily need to be in the growth corridor, but in the long run there should be made efforts to put it there.

+Need to understand logic behind formula used: Depends on profit and your assets

+Upper rate pri